kobehustle/kobehustle/README.md

 - ⚡ Fun fact: ...
 --> My name is Heejae (Jae) Roh.

-I'm a rising senior at Northeastern University studying Data Analytics.
+🚀 I'm a rising senior at Northeastern University studying Data Analytics.
 I was an Analysis report writer in the National Assembly of Republic of the Korea.
 I love to study how to interact and relate to others and make the best performance.
 When I meet people, I look at their strengths and apply what I can learn to my life.

+🎓 I have a purpose of learning behind everything I do!